Secure Trajectory Planning Against Undetectable Spoofing Attacks: Characterization of undetectable attacks

 \begin{cor}{\bf \textit{(Explicit characterization of undetectable attacks)}} The attack $(u,\supscr{u}{GNSS})$ is undetectable if and only if it satisfies

 whenever $\|p \| \neq 0$, where $w^\tsp p = 0$ and

 \end{cor}

-Corollary~\ref{cor: undetectable attack} provides a systematic way to design undetectable attacks using the nominal input $\subscr{u}{n}$.
-Further, the input $w$ can be arbitrarily selected by the attacker and it does not affect detectability of the attack.
+Corollary~\ref{cor: undetectable attack} provides a systematic way to design undetectable attacks by designing the attack inputs $(u,\sps{u}{GNSS})$.
+We also note that the input $w$ can be arbitrarily selected by the attacker and it does not affect detectability of the attack.
 Finally, it should be noticed that $\subscr{a}{r}$ corresponds to the radial acceleration of the robot, that is, the projection of $u$ along $p$, and that the attack input $u$ is unconstrained when $\Vert p \Vert = 0$ (see also Theorem~\ref{thm: main zero dynamics}).